-How We In The UK Are Feeling About Your Presidential Election
+How The UK Is Feeling About America's Election

 American politics is, by and large, weirder and more sensationalist than British politics.
 Aided in large part by an amplifying, soundbite-focused news media that creates sensation as a habitual part of the political landscape, the American presidential election is loud, endless, absorbing, and overtly confrontational.
 Outside of that bubble of cacophony, though, things get eerily quiet, and the world looks at proceedings with a mixture of awe, confusion, and in this case of this particular election, intensifying horror.

 Over here in the UK, my friends and I are a bit confused, America.
 Hillary we understand.
 But how did you let a man with no political experience and so many allegations of dodgy dealings get within breathing distance of the Oval Office?
 What kind of operation are you running over there?
 Of course, we've had no shortage of drama this year ourselves, and Britain's own political culture gives it an interesting perspective on the Trump-Clinton contest.
 As the two candidates meet Monday night for the first Presidential Debate, we'll be feeling a mix of interest, superiority, and abject terror.

 If you'd like to pry yourself away from the television set and endless pundits contemplating the likely winner of Monday night's debate, envision yourself in Britain.
 This is what your election looks like from the country of tea, scones, and corgis.

 1. We're Baffled By Your Tolerance For Bad Manners

 There is no way in which you could declare politics in any country mild-mannered; when it comes to clashes of grand ideologies, humans are inclined to get heated.
 But the contrast between the argumentative natures of British and American politics means that the Trump-versus-Clinton contest has gotten our attention as an extremely strange and bad-mannered contest.